-Audience(s): Students

-Frequency: 2-3times each semester.
+Audience(s): Students Frequency: 2-3times each semester.
 Method: In-person discussion and display.

-Partnering with the Mississippi Coalition of Partners in Prevention - all the colleges/universities in Mississippi have been asked to participate in a social media campaign with MCPP.
+Type: Awareness and Prevention Partnering with the Mississippi Coalition of Partners in Prevention - all the colleges/universities in Mississippi have been asked to participate in a social media campaign with MCPP.
 Messages of prevention will be echoed throughout the participating campuses across the state.
 Alcorn State University will also be engaged in the Facebook and Twitter campaigns.

-Frequency: continuous.
+Audience(s): Students and employees Frequency: continuous.